-We found that CP15 meets all the 2019 Practice Note criteria (see Figure 2.1).
-We have not made any draft recommendations.
+We found that CP15 meets all the practice note criteria (see Figure 2.1).
+We have made recommendations around changes to costs in the plan and we have included indicative contribution rates if our recommendations are accepted by the Minister (see Section 7.7).

-Figure 2.1 Summary of our draft assessment of CP15
+Figure 2.1 Summary of our assessment of CP15

-Essential works list Nexus Reasonable cost Reasonable apportionment Reasonable timeframe Community liaison and publicity Other matters Demonstrated Demonstrated Demonstrated Demonstrated Demonstrated Demonstrated Demonstrated
+Essential works list Nexus Reasonable cost Reasonable apportionment Reasonable timeframe Community liaison and publicity Other matters

+Demonstrated Demonstrated Demonstrated subject to recommendation Demonstrated Demonstrated Demonstrated Demonstrated

-2.5 Draft recommendations
+2.5 Recommendations